ppy/osu-wiki/news/2022-09-16-project-loved-september-2022.md

 - [osu!catch](https://osu.ppy.sh/community/forums/posts/8768238)
 - [osu!mania](https://osu.ppy.sh/community/forums/posts/8768237)

-The main update this time around is that the osu! captains have closed their application and decided on the next captains that'll be helping out.
+The main update this time around is that the osu! captains have closed their application form and decided on the next captains that'll be helping out.
 In the coming months, you'll get to know these fine gentlemen as they share maps here and open Loved polls:

 - [rHO](https://osu.ppy.sh/users/1629553)
 - [Mismagius](https://osu.ppy.sh/users/19048)
 - [Skill](https://osu.ppy.sh/users/7802027)
 - [DeviousPanda](https://osu.ppy.sh/users/4966334)

-As always, if you want to help out with curating the maps that end up in Project Loved's polls, you can share maps with the captains or [review them on the Project Loved website](https://loved.sh/submissions).
+As always, if you want to help out with curating the maps that end up in the Loved polls, you can share maps with the captains or [review them on the Project Loved website](https://loved.sh/submissions).
 We are also in talks about testing out a more direct means for the community to nominate maps for Loved, but no promises just yet.

 Also, this post wouldn't be complete without something of a shout-out for the new faces helping around here, namely [Irisu](https://osu.ppy.sh/users/8595858) for helping me develop the website and [0x84f](https://osu.ppy.sh/users/7944724), [dyndenial](https://osu.ppy.sh/users/16779673), and [Irisu](https://osu.ppy.sh/users/8595858) for editing the captains' descriptions.